Hedwig and the Angry Inch (musical): United States

-Puerto Rico: In the summer of 2010, Hedwig and the Angry Inch played in San Juan, Puerto Rico with Gil René playing the part of Hedwig and the band Simples Mortales doing all the live music.
+In the summer of 2010, Hedwig and the Angry Inch played in San Juan, Puerto Rico, with Gil René playing the part of Hedwig and the band Simples Mortales doing all the live music.
 This version of Hedwig was completely translated into Spanish.

 In 2011, Gene Dante and Lisa van Oosterum reprise their roles as Hedwig and Yitzhak in Zany Hijinx's New England tour of Hedwig and the Angry Inch.

 A San Francisco production at Boxcar Theatre in summer 2012 featured twelve actors, male and female and of multiple ethnicities, portraying Hedwig in each show.
 A revival of the production, beginning in December 2012 and continuing through August 2013, featured eight actors nightly in the lead role.

-In June 2013 JJ Parkey and Ruthie Stephens played Hedwig and Yitzhak at the Short North Stage Production in Columbus, Ohio.
+In June 2013, JJ Parkey and Ruthie Stephens played Hedwig and Yitzhak at the Short North Stage Production in Columbus, Ohio.

 After a successful 2013 run and a New Year's Eve performance, Roxy Theatricals presented the production from January 17 to February 1, 2014, at The Legacy Theatre in Springfield, IL.

-The show was produced by TheatreLAB and Spin, Spit & Swear in Richmond, Virginia in October 2014.
+The show was produced by TheatreLAB and Spin, Spit & Swear in Richmond, Virginia, in October 2014.
 Matt Shofner starred as Hedwig and Bianca Bryan played Yitzhak.

+In Norfolk, Virginia, June of 2024, Rouge Theater put on a production of Hedwig and the Angry Inch, starring Steve Pacek as Hedwig and Leila Stephanie as Yitzhak.

+A production of Hedwig and the Angry Inch was staged at The Arch in Denver from August 1 to August 24, 2024.
+This production starred Clark Destin Jones as Hedwig; the role of Yitzhak was played by Anne Terze-Schwartz and Emma Rebecca Maxfield during different segments of the run.

+The Peregrine Theatre Ensemble of Provincetown, Massachusetts, staged a production of Hedwig and the Angry Inch from July 5 to August 31, 2024, starring Alec Diem as Hedwig and Ash Moran as Yitzhak.